theQRL/web3.js/docs/docs/guides/smart_contracts/deploying_and_interacting_with_smart_contracts.md

 console.log('Contract ABI:\n', abi);
 ```

-This code reads the Solidity code from the `MyContract.sol` file, compiles it using `solc`, and generates the ABI and bytecode for the smart contract.
+This code reads the Hyperion code from the `MyContract.hyp` file, compiles it using `hypc`, and generates the ABI and bytecode for the smart contract.
 It then writes the bytecode to a new file called `MyContractBytecode.bin` and the contract ABI to `MyContractAbi.json`.
 And it logs them to the console.

-Run the following command to compile the Solidity code:
+Run the following command to compile the Hyperion code:

 ```
 node compile.js